patternfly/patternfly-react/packages/react-core/src/components/Wizard/examples/Wizard.md

 import FinishedStep from './FinishedStep';
 import SampleForm from './SampleForm';

-If you seek a Wizard solution that allows for more composition, see the [React next](/components/wizard/react-next) tab.
+If you seek a wizard solution that allows for more composition, see the [React next](/components/wizard/react-next) tab.

 ## Examples